anand-gangadharan-infosys/python-memory-inspect/README.md

     return a
 ```

 Profiling can be started by launching the app with a switch.
+Find a way to do that for our launcher.

 ```python